Sew-In Hair Extensions, The Good and Bad

 Sew-ins Can Be Painful

 In this article, you will find out why sew-ins can be such a painful method of styling.
-You will also learn what you can do to prevent the occurrence of pain during the install, and some tips to help you eliminate scalp pain.
+Don’t worry, you will also learn what you can do to prevent the occurrence of pain during the install.
+We also have some amazing tips to help you eliminate scalp pain.

-If you who have been conditioned to think this or if you may not know what “too tight” means, here are three indicators that your sew-in was installed too tight:
+If you who have been conditioned to think that its not a big deal you may not know what “too tight” means.
+Here are three indicators that your sew-in was installed too tight: